vquiros-atieh/CourseProject/Documentation.md

 Accio Songs is implemented using Flask, Python, and HTML.
 The webpages use a combination of HTML, Javascript, and CSS.
 The search results are powered by a deployment of Elastic App Search which work with various API clients to provide the queried data.

 ### Future Works
-Host search engine on a
+- Host search engine on a cloud service.
+- Add query by Lyric
+- Embed music videos
+- Embed track streaming

 # 3) Usage